silx-kit/silx-training/software_engineering/2_Distribution/fat_binaries.rst

 Beware:

-- Fat binaries are fat.
+- Fat binaries are fat (500 Mb in average).
-- You are redistributing (many) other people's work, so take care about licences (e.g., numpy compiled with Intel's Math Kernel Library).
+- You are redistributing (many) other people's work, so take care about licenses (e.g., numpy compiled with Intel's Math Kernel Library).

 ------